Inverting log blow-ups in log geometry: Properties of morphisms of divided log spaces

 By Lemma \ref{equiv.18}, there exists a commutative square

 with cartesian squares such that the vertical morphisms are representable Zariski covers, $u$ is a log \'etale morphism, and $v$ is a morphism in $\lFan/B$.
-The composition $h_V\to h_X$ is a representable log smooth morphism, so Lemma \ref{equiv.27} yields a dividing cover $v'\colon V'\to V$ and a log smooth morphism $p\colon V'\to X$ such that $h_{uvv'}=h_p$.
+The composition $h_V\to h_X$ is a representable log \'etale (resp.\ log smooth) morphism, so Lemma \ref{equiv.27} yields a dividing cover $v'\colon V'\to V$ and a log \'etale (resp.\ log smooth) morphism $p\colon V'\to X$ such that $h_{uvv'}=h_p$.
 By Proposition \ref{div.5}, we can replace $V'$ with its suitable dividing cover to assume that the diagram

 commutes.
 Owing to \cite[Remark IV.3.1.2]{Ogu}, the composition $V'\to U$ is log \'etale (resp.\ log smooth).
 Hence the composition $h_{V'}\to \cY$ is a representable log \'etale (resp.\ log smooth) morphism too.
 To conclude, observe that the composition $h_{V'}\to \cZ$ is a representable Zariski cover. \end{proof}